 Welcome to the Western Cape’s Cradle of Human Culture

-Journey back in time to trace the origins and development of human culture over the past 100 000 years, and uncover the mysteries of what it means to be human.
+A journey through the Cradle of Human Culture traces the origins and development of human culture over the past 160 000 years and, in the process, it also uncovers what it means to be human.

-The Cradle of Human Culture encircles a vast area focused on three sites – Diepkloof Rock Shelter on the Cape West Coast; Blombos Cave near Stilbaai; and Pinnacle Point near Mossel Bay – but your trip to the Cradle of Human Culture does not start or end with these three sites only: the evolution of human culture can be traced across the whole province.
+The Cradle of Human Culture includes several archaeological and palaeontological sites in the Western Cape.
+The three major ones are Diepkloof Rock Shelter in the Cape West Coast (Weskus), Blombos Cave and Pinnacle Point on the Southern Cape Coast.
+However, a trip to the Cradle of Human Culture includes more than these three sites and the development and expression of human culture can be traced across all sites.